cppjames/height-calculator/README.md

-# height-calculator
+# HeightCalculator
-Qt5 application to compute the height of the user
+Qt5 application that calculates the height of the user based on a set of algorithms widely used in height sciences.